Lining Pro.com Technical Brief

 Why One Grade Does Not Tell the Whole Story

-A common mistake is looking only at the highest grade and assuming that explains the whole pipe.
+A common mistake is looking only at the highest grade and assuming that single number explains the whole pipe.
 It does not.
-NASSCO has specifically emphasized that condition ratings are influenced by both defect severity and the number of occurrences.
+Condition ratings are influenced by both the severity of the observed defects and the extent or number of observed defects.
 A pipe with one severe defect may require a localized repair.
-A pipe with many occurrences of the same severe defect may require full-length rehabilitation or replacement planning.
+A pipe with many repeated severe defects may require full-length rehabilitation, replacement planning, or engineering review.

 For example, one Grade 4 hole and five Grade 4 holes do not represent the same pipe condition.
-The grade severity is the same, but the quantity and distribution of defects change the interpretation.
-That is why proper condition review looks at the defect type, grade, count, location, pattern, and pipe context.
+The severity grade may be the same, but the quantity, spacing, pattern, and location of defects can change the interpretation.
+That is why proper condition review looks at the defect type, grade, count, location, pattern, pipe material, diameter, flow conditions, access, and consequence of failure.

 | Quick Rating Concept | What It Helps Show | Why It Matters |